TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/UserTsconfig/Field/Index.rst

 In extensions this is easily done by the extension API function, :code:`\TYPO3\CMS\Core\Utility\ExtensionManagementUtility::addUserTSConfig()`.
-In the :file:`ext_localconf.php` file of your extension you can call use that to set a default configuration.
+In the :code:`ext_localconf.php` file of your extension you can call it like this to set a default configuration.

 .. code-block:: php